TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 ## Summary

+You've now configured a sender application ready to send messages to your Event Hub.
+You've also configured a receiver application ready to receive messages from your Event Hub.

 # Evaluate the performance of the deployed Event Hub using the Azure portal

 # Exercise - Evaluate the performance of the deployed Event Hub using the Azure portal